WDI-SEA/orientation-notes/02-javascript/conditionals.md

 > Warning: Complex types such as arrays and objects are based on memory addresses and therefore are ALWAYS truthy.
 You may have expected an empty array `[]` or an empty object `{}` to be falsy, and no one would blame you for thinking that, but alas, JavaScript is janky.

+Learn more about JavaScript's 6 falsy values on [this freecodecamp article](https://guide.freecodecamp.org/javascript/falsy-values/).